Xazax-hun/csa-testbench/README.md

 infer the build system but invoke the make command specified in this value.
 * **prepared**: If this configuration value is specified, the script will not attempt to check out the project and not attempt to create a build log.
-It will assume that a folder with the name of the project exist and contains a `compile_commands.json`.
+It will assume that a folder with the name of the project exists and contains a `compile_commands.json`.
 It will use that file to analyze the project.
 * **charts**: The list of statistics that should be charted.